chinenyennabude/Cryptocurrency-prediction-system/README.md

-This project was really challenging but also enlightening, I caried out lots of research to understand what and how cryptocurrency works (i.e to gain domain Knowledge).
+A really challenging but also enlightening project, I caried out lots of research to understand what and how cryptocurrency works (i.e to gain domain Knowledge).
 Using the concepts of machine learning I was able to develop this system that displays trends and predict cryptocurrency price by building a model